peopledoc/eslint-config-peopledoc/README.md

 ./node_modules/.bin/prettier-eslint --write --single-quote {app,config,mirage,server,tests}/{**/,}*.js
 ```

-:bulb: We recomment to add a custom `format` script to your _package.json_ so you can run `npm format`.
+:bulb: We recommend to add a custom `format` script to your _package.json_ so you can run `npm format`.

 ## License